BeroBurny/react-number-input/README.md

 ```

 # Changelog (latest)
-* small work around in `getValidSelectionPosition` to fix positioning
+* refactor `getValidSelectionPosition` to get more consistent cursor position
-* fix bug's on deleting numbers with backspace
-* fix cannot read property `length` of `undefined`
-* fix reference error
+* set cursor after separator if entire number is changed with separator
+* if is 1st number 0 then he become new number
 [entire changelog](CHANGELOG.md)